 Alternatively you can go to the My Business page provided by Google and begin the process of listing your organisation.

-Before you begin the process, you will need to have a valid Gmail account and be logged in as Google My Business will be linked to it and the verification process is built around it.
+Before you begin the process, you will need to have a valid Gmail account, or what is in fact a Google account and be logged in as Google My Business will be linked to it and the verification process is built around it.

 How to add or claim your business on Google

 The following video from Google will walk you through the process of adding your organisation on Google My Business.